ceph/ceph/doc/releases/quincy.rst

 RADOS
 ~~~~~
-* the "kvs" Ceph object class is not packaged anymore.
-The "kvs" Ceph
-  object class offers a distributed flat b-tree key-value store that
-  is implemented on top of the librados objects omap.
-Because there
-  are no existing internal users of this object class, it is not
-  packaged anymore.

 * OSD: Ceph now uses `mclock_scheduler` for BlueStore OSDs as its default
   `osd_op_queue` to provide QoS.
 The 'mclock_scheduler' is not supported
   for Filestore OSDs.
 Therefore, the default 'osd_op_queue' is set to `wpq`